 Debug Log Truncation

-In order to provide the most pertinent information, debug logs are truncated starting with the oldest log entries.
+To provide the most pertinent information, debug logs are truncated, usually starting with older log entries.
 The newest log entries are always preserved.
-The debug log is truncated by 200 KBytes when it reaches its maximum size of 2 MB.
+200 KB of the debug log are deleted when the log reaches its maximum size of 2 MB.

-The following events are necessary for processing the debug log and are associated with non-deletable log entries:
+The following events are necessary for processing the debug log, so they’re not deleted during truncation.

-Log entries for events that are necessary for processing the debug log don't get truncated and will always be part of the debug log, but other log information that appears between the start and end lines of these log entries is removed as part of log truncation.
+Log entries for events that are necessary for processing the debug log aren’t truncated.
+However, other log information that appears between the start and end lines of these log entries is removed during log truncation.